akilaak88/fbl-csvroster/README.md

 # Enhancement:
 To process roster files of over 100K records or 1 million records:
-BatchUpdate method can be used instead of looping and updating every record.
-Through Batchupdate, all values of 100K records will be sent at once, instead of sending each and every record row by row.
+BatchUpdate method can be used instead of iterating through every record as all values of 100K/1M records will be sent at once, instead of sending each and every record row by row.